CPAN-Security/security.metacpan.org/docs/eu-cra-summary.md

 ### Purpose

-Fostering the development of secure products

-* _Harmonized standards_ create _presumption of conformance_.
+Foster the development of secure products, by laying down requirements for the design, development and production of products with digital elements, and vulnerability handling processes, and the market surveillance to enforce these. ([Article 1])

 ### Manufacturers